buzai/egg-loger/README.md

 eg: app.get('/', app.loger, 'home.index');

 ```
-about formats , it is koa-log arguments, default is 'dev'. if you need more formats, Please see [koa-log]: https://github.com/vicanso/koa-log
+about formats , it is koa-log arguments, default is 'dev'. if you need more formats, Please see [koa-log](https://github.com/vicanso/koa-log)

 see [config/config.default.js](config/config.default.js) for more detail.